LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 Production-Ready Async Wrappers & Error Boundaries

 Synchronous setItem calls on payloads larger than a few hundred KB will block rendering and input handling.
-Defer writes to idle periods using requestIdleCallback (with a setTimeout fallback for Safari compatibility).
+Defer writes to idle periods using requestIdleCallback (with a setTimeout fallback for older Safari versions, which lacked it before Safari 18.4).
 This ensures UI responsiveness while maintaining data durability.

 Non-Blocking Storage Pattern with requestIdleCallback